No, It can't be true.

 "Doggie!
 Agh!...
 Good morning to you too...
 Agh!
 Stop!".
 Cassandra laughed and tried to get free from the overjoyed Animagus.
 Her giggles, however, resulted only in making Padfoot's heart dance tip-tap in his chest, and the dog continued spreading his drool all over the poor girl's face.

-They went on like this for almost half an hour, Sirius drooling and jumping up and down the bed and Cassandra laughing madly.
+They went on like this for almost half an hour, Sirius drooling and jumping up and down the bed and Cassandra laughing her strange, adult, raucous laugh.
 Eventually, Padfoot's heart calmed down a bit and the ex-soldier was able to get ready for the day.

 "My Lord, doggie...
 I'm covered in drool!
 Well, that means you'll have to wait a bit for your breakfast.
-I'm going to have a shower, just... don't destroy everything, ok?" .
-Padfoot was hanging off her words, his bright grey eyes filled with joy and love.
-He sat down on the bed, observing intently every movement she made.
+I'm going to have a shower, just... don't destroy everything, ok?".
+Wiping her cheeks in fake disgust, Cassandra turned and looked at the dog warily, as if expecting him to "assault" her again.
+She didn't need to worry: Padfoot was hanging off her words, his bright grey eyes filled with joy and love.
+Being the obedient puppy he had never been, the dog animagus sat down on the bed, observing intently every movement she made but refraining from doing moving anything about his tail.

 Despite the happy look on her face, it was clear that the girl was in pain.
 She was pale as death, with dark circles under her eyes and bluish, chapped lips.
 Padfoot could see her chest rising and falling with clear effort, and her limbs shaking slightly.
 She gingerly touched the drenched bandages which covered her stump, and soon even her white hands were red with blood.
 Sighing, the girl took a small metallic box from under her bed, she opened it and placed it beside her.
 Then, she proceeded removing the dirty bandages.